FrostyX/infra-docs/sshaccess.rst

     IP could be added to denyhosts.

-* If you are running an OpenSSH version less than 5.4, then the -W option is not avaliable.
+* If you are running an OpenSSH version less than 5.4, then the -W option is not available.
 In that case, use the following ProxyCommand line instead::

       ProxyCommand ssh -q bastion.fedoraproject.org exec nc %h %p